 in all shapes and sizes.
 But for the rest of the year, I’d take a textural pasta any day.
 I love tossing and pairing ingredients that will add a hefty bite to the smooth silky pasta and the creamy sauce.
 Like nuts, charred veggies and fried cheese.
 Elevated only by the zest of citrus and the billowy softness of herbs.
 A Italian smorgasbord if there was one, where you get to pick what your next mouthful will be from a plate of pasta and al its tiny delicious elements.
 An adventurous plate, a peek-a-boo of flavours.I love gnocchi.
 And there are days when the chilly weather creeps up my spine that I will obsess about gnocchi

 A quick kitchen hack for when you don’t have pappardelle (really, how many of us ever do?) is to slice fresh lasagna sheets into thick ribbons.
 I tend to have a couple of packets of fresh lasagna sheets in the fridge.
-Woolies does a completely natural, additive and preservative free version which is the only one I use.
+Woolies does a completely natural, additive and preservative-free version which is the only one I use.
 Or if you have another half hour on hand, it is quite easy to whip up fresh pasta sheets.
 If you don’t have either, any regular pasta will do.
 Remember that if you are using dried pasta, it will be half the amount of fresh pasta.
 Always cook pasta in salted water.
 Nothing tastes more horrid than bland pasta.
-You could make this gluten free by using gluten free pasta and vegan by using a vegan substitute for cream, like this amazing cashew sauce from Lindsay of Pinch Of Yum.
+You could make this gluten-free by using gluten-free pasta and vegan by using a vegan substitute for cream, like this amazing sour cashew cream sauce that I use as a pasta base, dip, salad dressing … literally for everything savoury that needs a creamy dairy substitute!

 If you are cooking from the blog or try this delicious pasta, remember to leave your comment/feedback below and rate the recipe.
 You can tag me with #cookrepublic on Instagram too if you wish, so I can see what you are cooking from the blog! x